biggie-boss/LoreRim/README.md

 - Fairies (which already drop unique ingredients) now also drop soul gems.
 Also removed most exterior fairies.
 - Skooma reworked.
 Now 30% damage instead of 50% and 400 stamina instead of 500.
 However, positive benefits last 50% longer.
 Also, negative detriments after skooma wears off last MUCH MUCH longer and stamina/magicka are damaged by 100.
 - Alcohol reworked.
 Alcohol levels based on value.
 Instead of providing just health, alcohol provides armor rating with 1/4 of that as health.
 Should make alcohol feel more unique in its buff.
 E.G. +100 alcohol = 100 AR + 25 HP
-- Alcohol duration based on alcohol type.
-Ales/meads = 300/450.
-Wines = 600/900.
-Spirits = 900/1350.
+- Alcohol potency, value and duration of buffs/debuffs now based on approximate alcohol contents.
+Debuffs are always 3/4 buff bonus now.
+- Alcohol is generally cheaper for common, low content alcohol.
+Spirits are more expensive.
+Any alcohol with a secondary buff is 3x the price of the base price.
 - All alcohol weighs .5 now instead of some being 1.
 Water/milk/waterskins now weigh 0.1
-- Inebriation amount is 3/4 of alcohol amount.
 - Juices and Glacier water now also hydrate.
 Hydration now lasts 1800 seconds.

 ***